EDCD/EDDI/VoiceAttack-Integration.md

   * {BOOL:Status altitude from average radius} true if the altitude is computed relative to the average radius (which is used at higher altitudes) rather than surface directly below the srv
   * {BOOL:Status on foot in station} true if you've disembarked at a station.
   * {BOOL:Status on foot on planet} true if you've disembarked on a planet surface.
+  * {BOOL:Status on foot in hangar} true if you've disembarked in a vehicle hangar.
+  * {BOOL:Status on foot social space} true if you've disembarked to a social space (e.g. station concourse).
+  * {BOOL:Status on foot exterior} true if you've disembarked to an exterior space.
   * {BOOL:Status aim down sight} true if you are on foot and aiming through a scope.
   * {BOOL:Status low oxygen} true if you are on foot and oxygen is running low.
   * {BOOL:Status low health} true if you are on foot and health is running low.
   * {TXT:Status on foot temperature} the environment temperature when on foot.
 May be one of "very cold", "cold", "temperate", "hot", or "very hot".
+  * {BOOL:Status gliding} true if your ship is in glide mode near a planet surface.
+  * {BOOL:Status breathable atmosphere} true if you are on foot in an area with a breathable atmosphere.
+  * {BOOL:Status telepresence multicrew} true if you are participating in telepresence multicrew.
+  * {BOOL:Status physical multicrew} true if you are participating in physical multicrew.
+  * {BOOL:Status npc crew active} true if at least one NPC crew member is assigned to active duty on your ship.
   * {TXT:Status destination} the currently selected destination (including in-system destinations)
   * {TXT:Status localized destination} the localized name of the currently selected destination, if available